 June 13, 2011

-This session will encourage participants to see the immigration issue from perspectives other than from the legacy of colonialism and to think about what it means to be considered “American.”
+This session encouraged participants to see the immigration issue from perspectives other than from the legacy of colonialism and to think about what it means to be considered “American.”

 - A Native American Perspective on Immigration – Handout 2.1